Great Commission and Philosophy

 Philosophical Requirements for the Great Commission: Truth, Propositions, Knowledge, Logic, Objective Meaning, and Authorial Intent

-Before he ascended to heaven, our Lord Christ Jesus, having accomplished his saving work through his life, death, and resurrection, commanded his disciples (and the Church onward) to make his matchless teachings known to the world by making disciples of individuals and nations (Matthew 28:18-20).
-Since Jesus endorsed the Hebrew Bible and authorized the apostles to continue his authoritative teaching, this entails that we are to teach the truth of the Bible to the whole world so that people know and obey God and call Jesus Lord.
-This charge is not optional for the Christian.
-But to fulfill it, certain philosophical truths must be in place.
+Before he ascended to heaven, our Lord Christ Jesus, having accomplished saving his work through his life, death, and resurrection, commanded his disciples (and the church onward) to make his matchless teachings known to the world through making disciples of individuals and nations (Matthew 28:18-20; Acts 1:8).
+Since Jesus endorsed the Hebrew Bible and authorized the apostle’s to continue his authoritative teaching, this entails that we are to teach the truth of the Bible to the whole world so that people know and obey God and name Jesus as Lord.
+This commission is not optional for the Christian.
+But in order to fulfill it, certain philosophical truths must be in place.
 These necessarily include (1) the correspondence view of truth, (2) the existence of propositions, (3) the law of noncontradiction, (4) objective meaning, and (5) authorial indent as necessary in hermeneutics.
 These will be sketched out below, although much more could be added.
 Sadly, some Christians deny one or more of these requirements and thus handicap the promulgation of the Christian message.

 1. The Correspondence View of Truth

 Christianity is based on the objective truths revealed in history that people need to know in order to be rightly related to the living God of time and eternity.
 Jesus said he was “the way, the truth, and the life” (John 14:6) and that only by being his disciple will his truth set us free (John 8:30-31).
-These teachings, and the entire Bible, assume and require a particular concept of truth called the correspondence view of truth.
+These teachings, and the entire Bible, assume and require a particular concept of truth: the correspondence view of truth.
 That is, a statement is true if and only if it corresponds to the reality (or facts) to which it refers.
-Truth is not determined by social consensus, power, or individual choice, but by reality.
-The Apostle Paul assumes this view when he writes of the resurrection of Jesus:
+A true statement sticks to reality.
+Truth is not determined by social consensus, or power, or individual choice, but by reality.
+The Apostle Paul assumes this view when he writes of the resurrection of Jesus.

-Paul then ties the resurrection of Jesus to the general resurrection of the dead (Daniel 12:2) in 1 Corinthians 15:14-19:
+Paul then ties the resurrection of Jesus to the general resurrection of the dead (Danial 12:2).

-14 And if Christ has not been raised, our preaching is useless and so is your faith.
-15 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
+And if Christ has not been raised, our preaching is useless and so is your faith.
+More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
 But he did not raise him if in fact the dead are not raised.
-16 For if the dead are not raised, then Christ has not been raised either.
-17 And if Christ has not been raised, your faith is futile; you are still in your sins.
-18 Then those also who have fallen asleep in Christ are lost.
-19 If only for this life we have hope in Christ, we are of all people most to be pitied.
+For if the dead are not raised, then Christ has not been raised either.
+And if Christ has not been raised, your faith is futile; you are still in your sins.
+Then those also who have fallen asleep in Christ are lost.
+If only for this life we have hope in Christ, we are of all people most to be pitied (1 Corinthians 15:14-19).

 Paul here presupposes the correspondence view of truth.
 The text is meaningless without it.
 The Christian’s belief that Jesus rose from the dead matches or reflects reality.
-Thus, for Paul, if Christ has not been raised, seven consequences follow: (1) Christian preaching is useless, (2) Christian faith is useless, (3) Christians are false witnesses to God, (4) Christian faith is futile, (5) you are dead in your sins, (6) those who have died as Christians are lost, and (7) Christians are the most pitiable people on earth.
+Thus, for Paul, if Christ has not been raised, seven consequences follow: (1) Christian preaching is useless (2) Christian faith is useless (3) Christians are false witnesses to God (4) Christian faith is futile (5) You are dead in your sins (6) Those who have died as Christians are lost.
+(7) Christians are the most pitiable people on earth.
 The facts make all the difference in the world in this case, and beyond this world as well.

 2. Propositions Exist

-The correspondence theory of truth requires the existence of propositions to be coherent, and without propositions, language and thought fall into postmodernist incoherence which disallows the knowledge the Great Commission requires.
+In order to be coherent, the correspondence theory of truth requires the existence of propositions.
+Without propositions, language and thought fall into postmodernist incoherence, which disallows the knowledge the Great Commission requires.
 A proposition is the meaning of any declarative sentence or statement.
 Several statements may mean the same thing—that is, assert or affirm the same thing.
-Consider the following:
+Consider:

 1. Jesus is the Lord.